 Your 20’s are a golden age of self-discovery, a time to fully branch out and grow.
 At this stage, many people are graduating from university, rounding up their service year, getting married, and starting a new career path.
 The not-so-good news of this stage is that the novelty of these new experiences might lead to some mistakes and the good news is you have time to recover and grow.
 But you don’t have to make all the mistakes yourself, others ahead of you have made these mistakes which you can learn from them.
-Here are 5 financial mistakes that many people in their twenties fall prey to and how you should avoid them:
+Here are some of the financial mistakes people in their twenties fall prey to and how you should avoid them:

 1. Keeping up with the Joneses